-Firstly, when I joined the airport I worked for Travelex which is the foreign currency exchange used in Manchester.
+Firstly, when I joined the airport I worked in the foreign exchange bureau.
 I worked on the desks selling the currency.
 It was tedious and the 3am starts and 11 hour shifts ruined my life.
 My decision to leave was inevitable.

-I did meet two of my greatest friends working at Travelex and we had some funny times working in the airport like face timing from different terminals on Christmas day, eating our dinners mums had packed us (that is the life).
+I did meet two of my greatest friends working there and we had some funny times working in the airport like face timing from different terminals on Christmas day, eating our dinners mums had packed us (that is the life).

 I then moved to work on Emirates, where I met some more great friends.
-Those cream suits and that red lipstick looked way better on pictures (think period and cream suits, red stained teeth – nightmare!) and later American Airlines; where I met my newbie gang (you know who you are!)
+Those cream suits and that red lipstick looked way better on pictures (think period and cream suits, red stained teeth – nightmare!) and later American Airlines; where I met my gang.

 So firstly I am TELLING you the shit you see at an airport is the weirdest you’ll see in your life.
 But I can’t even find the words to describe the extent of weirdness.